ebzzry/ebzzry.github.io/en/fkd/quotes.md

   you’ve burned yourself to a crisp.<br>―Jordan Peterson

-- Bad mutation is bad.<br>―Gwang-Jin Kim
+- Mutation is not bad.
+Bad mutation is bad.<br>―Gwang-Jin Kim